-502.4.7 Tie Bar Placement.
+502.6.8 Tie Bar Placement.
 Tie bars shall be supported in the proper position by chairs driven into the subgrade, or may be placed by approved mechanical methods prior to the consolidation of the concrete after the concrete has been struck off.
 Tie bars shall be free from dirt, oil, paint and grease.
 Tie bars required at longitudinal construction joints shall be positioned before concrete base or pavement consolidation.

-502.4.8 Final Strike-off, Consolidation and Finishing.
-Machine finishing by extrusion methods or by vibrating and screeding processes shall be required for all concrete except as permitted in accordance with Sec 502.4.8.6.
-After the final course of the concrete has been placed, the concrete shall be struck-off and thoroughly vibrated until concrete of a uniform and satisfactory density is attained.
+502.6.9 Final Strike-off, Consolidation and Finishing.
+Machine finishing by extrusion methods or by vibrating and screeding processes shall be required for all concrete except as permitted in accordance with Sec 502.6.7.
+After the final coarse of the concrete has been placed, the concrete shall be struck-off and thoroughly vibrated until concrete of a uniform and satisfactory density is attained.
 The surface of the pavement shall be of uniform texture and to the proper grade and typical section.

-502.4.8.1 Consolidation.
+502.6.9.1 Consolidation.
 Vibrating tubes shall extend into the concrete the distance necessary to provide adequate consolidation.
 Vibrators shall be operated only when the machine to which the vibrators are attached is moving.
 Care shall be taken that the vibrator does not penetrate the subgrade or dislodge or move the joints.
 Vibrators shall not come in contact with the reinforcement, load transfer devices, subgrade or side forms.